 The likelihood of selling to existing customers is 60-70%, as opposed to new customers at 5-20%.

-Here’s how you can improve your customer satisfaction in 20 simple steps.
+Here’s how you can increase customer satisfaction in 20 different ways.

 1. Understand customer expectations